labdesk-lims/labdesk.community/README.md

 # Introduction
 This is the LABDESK Community Page.
 Here you can download the latest version of our beloved LIMS.
-For professional support do not hestitate to contact us at https://labdesk.net/contact/
+For professional support do not hesitate to contact us at https://labdesk.net/contact/

 # Requirements
 Read more about the requirements running labdesk which are available at our documentation https://labdesk.net/documentation